|Edward Hopper, The Painter, 1903-06|

 (Source: A Wok for All Seasons by Martin Yan)

-ARTSnFOOD is an online magazine dedicated to providing artists and collectors around the world with highlights of current art exhibitions, and to encourage all readers to invest in and participate in “The Joy of Art”® and culture.
-All Right Reserved.
-All concepts, original art, text & photography, which are not otherwise credited, are © copyright 2017 by Jack A. Atkinson, under all international, intellectual property and copyright laws.
-All gallery event museum, fair or festival photographs were taken with permission.
-All images of artworks are © individual artists, fabricators, respective owners or assignees.
+ARTS&FOOD is an online magazine dedicated to providing artists and collectors around the world with highlights of current art exhibitions, and to encourage all readers to invest in and participate in “The Joy of Art” and Culture.
+All Rights Reserved.
+All concepts, original art, text & photography, which are not otherwise credited, are copyright 2017 © Jack A. Atkinson, under all international, intellectual property and copyright laws.
+All gallery events', museum exhibitions', art fairs' or art festivals' photographs were taken with permission or provided by the event or gallery.
+All physical artworks are the intellectual property of the individual artists and © (copyright) individual artists, fabricators, respective owners or assignees.